jpilch/dishes/README.md

 $ npm run start
 ```

-5. Your default browser should open at port 3000.
+Your default browser should open at port 3000.
 Make sure this port isn't currenty occupied by another process.

 ---

-This repository contains the solution to certain recruitment task.
+This repository contains the solution to a certain recruitment task.
 See this project live @ [Netlify](https://dishes-recruitment-task.netlify.app/).

 This project was initialized with the help of `create-react-app`.
 You can find all used npm packages with their corresponding versions in `package.json` file.